The 2020-21 LifeArc-AUTM Fellows outline below their experience of the programme and how the training is helping them reach their career goals.

 - Lucia Coral – Translation Manager

 - Aljona Kolmogorova – Process Development Scientist

 - Monique Liddar – Intellectual Property Administration Manager

 - Ada E. Salataj – Postdoctoral Associate in Medicine

-- Ilaria Volpi – Research Analyst
+- Ilaria Volpi – Business Analyst

 Enterprise & Intellectual Property Officer, St George’s, University of London